 Essays are due on the dates specified.
-If you cannot avoid submitting an essay late, you must obtain the permission of your instructor and be able to give a good reason.
-Your instructor may penalize late essays.
-Essays not submitted will be counted as zero in the computation of the final grade.
-If the instructor has indicated in the course outline that failure to complete all the required course work will result in failure in the course, a student with incomplete coursework will receive a final grade of no more than 49%, along with a grade comment of INF (Incomplete Failure).
+If you cannot avoid submitting an essay late, let your instructor know as far as possible in advance of the due date.
+You should also be able to give a good reason.
+There is usually a penalty for late essays; consult the course outline for details.
+Unsubmitted assignments will at a minimum receive a zero in the calculation of the final grade.
+In some cases, an assignment must be submitted in order to pass the course.
+If the instructor has indicated in the course outline that failure to complete some or all assignments will result in failure in the course, a student with incomplete coursework will receive a final grade of no more than 49%, along with a grade comment of INF (Incomplete Failure).

-4. INCLUSIVE OR NON-SEXIST LANGUAGE
+4. INCLUSIVE LANGUAGE AND RECONCILIATORY WRITING PRACTICES